mbmhelloworld/flashcards/README.md

 # flashcards
+One of my first projects.
 A simple flashcard administration using PHP jQuery Ajax and mySQL Database, only in german language.